-Girls in K-3 should wear shorts under their jumpers on gym day.
+Girls in TK-3 should wear shorts under their jumpers on gym day.

 Gym clothes should be clean and free of tears, rips, or holes.
 Shoes should be clean so as not to mark the floor.
 Students do not need to have a separate pair of tennis shoes for gym days.
 They may wear the same tennis shoes worn with their uniform.
+Gym shorts are not to be rolled at the waist.